Lincoln National (NYSE:LNC) Earns Neutral Rating from Analysts at UBS Group

-A number of other equities analysts also recently commented on the company.
-Zacks Investment Research upgraded Lincoln National from a sell rating to a hold rating and set a $66.00 price objective on the stock in a report on Tuesday, April 6th.
-B. Riley upped their target price on Lincoln National from $35.00 to $56.00 and gave the stock a neutral rating in a research report on Thursday, January 7th.
-Citigroup upped their target price on Lincoln National from $57.00 to $67.00 in a research report on Wednesday, March 31st.
-Barclays upped their target price on Lincoln National from $61.00 to $66.00 and gave the stock an equal weight rating in a research report on Monday, April 12th.
+A number of other research firms have also recently commented on LNC.
+Zacks Investment Research raised Lincoln National from a sell rating to a hold rating and set a $66.00 price target on the stock in a report on Tuesday, April 6th.
+Citigroup raised their price target on Lincoln National from $57.00 to $67.00 in a report on Wednesday, March 31st.
+B. Riley raised their price target on Lincoln National from $35.00 to $56.00 and gave the company a neutral rating in a report on Thursday, January 7th.
+JPMorgan Chase & Co. raised their price target on Lincoln National from $63.00 to $73.00 and gave the company an overweight rating in a report on Monday, April 5th.
+Finally, Credit Suisse Group cut Lincoln National from an outperform rating to an underperform rating and lifted their target price for the stock from $45.00 to $56.00 in a report on Friday, January 29th.
 They noted that the move was a valuation call.
-Finally, Royal Bank of Canada upped their target price on Lincoln National from $51.00 to $59.00 and gave the stock a sector perform rating in a research report on Tuesday, April 6th.
-One research analyst has rated the stock with a sell rating, eight have assigned a hold rating and four have issued a buy rating to the company’s stock.
-Lincoln National has an average rating of Hold and an average price target of $58.93.
+One equities research analyst has rated the stock with a sell rating, eight have issued a hold rating and four have given a buy rating to the stock.
+Lincoln National presently has a consensus rating of Hold and an average target price of $58.93.

 The firm also recently announced a quarterly dividend, which will be paid on Monday, May 3rd.
-Stockholders of record on Monday, April 12th will be paid a $0.42 dividend.
-The ex-dividend date is Friday, April 9th.
-This represents a $1.68 dividend on an annualized basis and a dividend yield of 2.69%.
+Shareholders of record on Monday, April 12th will be given a dividend of $0.42 per share.
+The ex-dividend date of this dividend is Friday, April 9th.
+This represents a $1.68 annualized dividend and a dividend yield of 2.59%.
 Lincoln National’s dividend payout ratio (DPR) is presently 19.31%.

-In related news, CAO Christine A. Janofsky sold 7,413 shares of the firm’s stock in a transaction dated Tuesday, February 23rd.
-The stock was sold at an average price of $56.25, for a total value of $416,981.25.
-Following the transaction, the chief accounting officer now owns 14,216 shares in the company, valued at $799,650.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Company insiders own 1.50% of the company’s stock.
+In other Lincoln National news, CAO Christine A. Janofsky sold 7,413 shares of the business’s stock in a transaction that occurred on Tuesday, February 23rd.
+The stock was sold at an average price of $56.25, for a total transaction of $416,981.25.
+Following the completion of the transaction, the chief accounting officer now owns 14,216 shares in the company, valued at $799,650.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+1.50% of the stock is owned by insiders.

-A number of institutional investors have recently bought and sold shares of LNC.
-Black Swift Group LLC bought a new position in Lincoln National in the fourth quarter valued at about $27,000.
-Harvest Fund Management Co.
-Ltd bought a new position in Lincoln National during the fourth quarter worth about $36,000.
-Tompkins Financial Corp bought a new position in Lincoln National during the fourth quarter worth about $43,000.
-Fieldpoint Private Securities LLC bought a new position in Lincoln National during the fourth quarter worth about $49,000.
-Finally, Key Financial Inc bought a new position in Lincoln National during the fourth quarter worth about $50,000.
-Institutional investors and hedge funds own 76.74% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in LNC.
+Brinker Capital Investments LLC purchased a new stake in shares of Lincoln National in the third quarter valued at approximately $743,000.
+RNC Capital Management LLC raised its stake in Lincoln National by 47.4% in the third quarter.
+RNC Capital Management LLC now owns 74,449 shares of the financial services provider’s stock worth $2,332,000 after buying an additional 23,957 shares in the last quarter.
+Virtu Financial LLC raised its stake in Lincoln National by 81.7% in the third quarter.
+Virtu Financial LLC now owns 34,953 shares of the financial services provider’s stock worth $1,095,000 after buying an additional 15,719 shares in the last quarter.
+Burney Co. bought a new position in Lincoln National in the third quarter worth approximately $435,000.
+Finally, Louisiana State Employees Retirement System raised its stake in Lincoln National by 22.8% in the fourth quarter.
+Louisiana State Employees Retirement System now owns 11,300 shares of the financial services provider’s stock worth $569,000 after buying an additional 2,100 shares in the last quarter.
+Hedge funds and other institutional investors own 76.74% of the company’s stock.

 Lincoln National Company Profile